blepping/ComfyUI-bleh/README.md

 A ComfyUI nodes collection of utility and model patching functions.
 Also includes improved previewer that allows previewing batches during generation.

+For recent user-visible changes, please see the [ChangeLog](changelog.md).

 ## Features

 1. Better TAESD previews (see below).